Day by day - pick and choose

 Then drive on to the village of Bonnieux just after the top of the Luberon, with great views across to Lacoste and the entire north of Luberon.
 Bonnieux has also a bakery Museum.

 Drive 500 meters back to the top of the Luberon and turn right at the highest point.
 You will be heading out west along the top of the western Luberon (Petite Luberon), and pretty soon the large Ceder forest will appear (follow signs to the Foret de Cedre).
-Here you can take lunch not far from the car (like most Frenchmen) or walk further inland where the barrier prevents the car from running any further.
+Here you can take lunch not far from the car (like most Frenchmen) or walk further inland where the barrier prevents the car from going any further.
 Nice to bike too.
 There are also more advanced trails (see map on the notice board).

 The afternoon could start with a drive back through Bonnieux, and follow signs for Pont Julien, the Roman bridge over le Coulon just below.
-But on the way down to the bridge, it may be worthwhile to try (or buy) some good bottles of wine in Bonnieux most famous winery: Chateau la Canorgue ( 9-12 and from 14.30 to 17.30).
+But on the way down to the bridge, it may be worthwhile to try (and/or buy) some good bottles of wine in Bonnieux most famous winery: Chateau la Canorgue ( 9-12 and from 14.30 to 17.30).

 There is a large new winery located just outside Menerbes, on the road west towards Maubec/Robion.
 Domaine de la Citadelle has a lot of good wine and have built up a large and well known museum of corkscrews (Musee du Tire-Bouchon).
 Over 1,300 corkscrews are on display including one by a Norwegian artist in reindeer horn.
 Great place with a large shop and possibilities for wine tastings.